F1LT3R/blog/_posts/2018-05-14-unstated-react-service-pattern.markdown

 - Pattern
 ---

-This guide demonstrates a React Pattern for sharing global state, without requiring any techniques like 😒 Prop-Drilling, 💲 MobX, or tools like 🏀 Apollo Link State or 🔥 Redux.
+This guide demonstrates a React pattern for sharing global state, without requiring any techniques like 😒 Prop-Drilling, 💲 [MobX](https://mobx.js.org), or tools like 🏀 [Apollo Link State](https://www.apollographql.com/docs/link/links/state/) and 🔥 [Redux](https://redux.js.org/).

 > The above emojis were auto-selected by [Emoj](https://github.com/sindresorhus/emoj).